griffio/griffio.github.io/knowledgebase.md

 Peer Programming, not Pair Programming
 - Earliest possible moment at which to identify/fix code
 - One, two or more developers
+- Pair Programming is anaemic.
+Is it one pilot/co-pilot?
+Motorcycle and sidecar?
+- Peer Programming is familiar to online gaming.
+Immediate, get in the zone, headsets - may not even know team-mates.

 Code Reviews
 - Should not be the primary means of achieving code quality